Supporting Renewable Energy

-The Greens continue to stand with communities fighting against proposed new & expanded coal mines.
+The Greens continue to stand with communities fighting against proposed new and expanded coal mines.

 Hazelwood power station is the dirtiest power plant in Australia, and the third-dirtiest in the world.
 After a long community campaign, Hazelwood is now closing.

 Neither the Victorian Labor Government or the Federal Coalition Government have a plan for the fair phase-out of all polluting coal plants.